 Vectors, matrices, linear equation systems, scalar and vector product, determinants, orthogonality, linear spaces, linear transformation, eigenvalues, matrix factorizations (especially diagonalization and singular value decomposition), matrix norm, Linear differential equations with constant coefficients.

-Operational Amplifiers: Linear and nonlinear modelling, basic circuits.
+Linear and nonlinear resistive circuits.

 Mechanics, oscillations and waves, thermodynamics, optics, atomic and nuclear physics.